Norinco CQ: DIO Model S-5.56 assault rifle

 There is also a variant with quad-rail handguards and telescopic CAA CBS-style buttstock and sometimes with extended quad-rail and cut carry handle.

 TERAB rifle

-The Terab rifle manufactured by the MIC (Military Industry Corporation) of Sudan is a clone of the Iranian DIO Sayyad-5,56, itself a clone of the Norinco CQ.
+The Terab rifle manufactured by the MIC (Military Industry Corporation) of Sudan is a clone of the Iranian DIO Sayyad-5.56, itself a clone of the Norinco CQ.
 The manufacturer's website lists it as a 7.62×51mm NATO which would make it more of a copy of the AR-10.
 The Sudan has a background in military usage of the AR-10, having employed it as its standard service rifle from 1957 to 1989.
 Recent updates show that MIC lists the Terab with a caliber of 5.56 NATO.

-ARMADA rifle and TRAILBLAZER carbine
+Armada rifle and Trailblazer carbine

-The "Armada" rifle is a clone of the Norinco CQ manufactured by S.A.M. – Shooter's Arms Manufacturing, a.k.a.
-Shooter's Arms Guns & Ammo Corporation, headquartered in Metro Cebu, Republic of the Philippines.
+The Armada rifle is a clone of the Norinco CQ manufactured by Shooter's Arms Manufacturing or S.A.M., also known as Shooter's Arms Guns & Ammo Corporation, headquartered in Metro Cebu, the Philippines.